 Porcelain fused to metal crowns were traditionally the most popular type of crown.
 They are relatively strong and provide reasonable aesthetics.
 They can chip when abused and do require a substantial amount of tooth removal during preparation.

 Porcelain and ZIrconia crowns are the new choice for cosmetic dentistry.
 Although they are not as durable as all-metal crowns, they are certainly the best looking.
 All-porcelain crowns are mostly used on front teeth where aesthetic demand is the highest.

-The most natural-looking crown in South Perth is an all-porcelain crown.
+The most natural-looking crown is an all-porcelain crown.
 All-porcelain crowns reflect light very similar to a natural tooth.

 All-porcelain crowns can be used in standard circumstances.
 First, the tooth being crowned must not be too discoloured as the porcelain cannot mask very dark teeth.
 For dark teeth, porcelain fused to metal or zirconia crown must be used.

 If a crown is chipped, sometimes the chipped porcelain can be replaced with a white (composite) filling.
 The filling will never be as strong as the original crown but may be worth attempting as the only alternative is to replace the crown.

 Chipped crowns on back teeth can rarely be repaired successfully and therefore require replacement.